Feature: #107826 - Introduce Extbase action authorization attribute

 Customizing the authorization denied response

-By default, the authorization check will throw a \TYPO3\CMS\Core\Http\PropagateResponseException with a HTTP 403 response.
+By default, the authorization check throws a PropagateResponseException with an HTTP 403 response.
 This response can be handled by the TYPO3 page error handler configured in site settings.

-The PSR-14 event BeforeActionAuthorizationDeniedEvent can be used to provide a custom PSR-7 response, which will be returned by Extbase.
+The PSR-14 event BeforeActionAuthorizationDeniedEvent can be used to provide a custom PSR-7 response, which is then returned by Extbase.

 EXT:my_extension/Classes/EventListener/CustomAuthorizationResponseListener.php